Blog | Planet Aid

 Do:

-● Take your time — some of the best things in thrift stores are the ones you don’t see at first glance.
+• Take your time browsing hidden gems — some of the best things can be the ones you don’t see at first glance.

-● Inspect all items for cracks, tears, stains, etc. What may look like a harmless flaw could turn out to be a deal breaker.
+• Inspect items carefully for cracks, stains, or damage.
+What may look like a harmless flaw could turn out to be a deal breaker.

 Do Not:

-● Focus on brand names — they are tempting but you could end up buying something you don’t really need or want.
+• Buy for the brand name alone — they are tempting but you could end up buying something you don’t really need or want.
 Don’t buy clothing that doesn’t fit just because you’re dazzled by that designer name.

-● Buy something that’s low priced just because it’s “cheap.”
-Do you really need a spoon holder?
+• Grab something just because it’s cheap.
 Don’t buy things you’ll never use.

 Thrift Furniture

-Thrift stores may have couches, chairs, tables, and other pieces of furniture for sale.
+Many thrift stores sell used furniture like chairs, tables, and sofas.
 Used furniture is susceptible to dirt, stains, and worse… insects hiding in the upholstery.
-When buying furniture and fabric items, inspect and treat all pillows, cushions, and coverings before bringing them into the living space.
+Before buying, inspect for dirt, stains, or pests.
+Clean and treat all fabric items before bringing them home to ensure safety and longevity.

 Teri Silver is a journalist and outdoor enthusiast.
 She and her husband live on 5 acres with a vast lawn, three gardens, a farm, a pond, many trees, and a lot of yard work!
 The best parts of the year are summer and fall when home-grown veggies are on the dinner table.